streamingfast/firehose-docs/content/operators/cookbooks/system-requirements/ethereum.md

 The storage requirements will vary depending on these metrics:

-* **The length of history**: which will affect the quantity of search indexes that need to existe in `dstore` storage, and being served by `search-archive` nodes, thus the amount of RAM
+* **The length of history**: whether or not you are serving all the blocks through the firehose
 * **Throughput in transactions and calls**: Calls on Ethereum are the smallest units of execution to produce meaningful data, transaction overhead becomes negligible once you have 2-3 calls in a transaction.
 A single ERC20 transfer generally has 1 call, 2 calls when there is a proxy contract involved.
 A Uniswap swap is usually composes of a few dozens of calls.

 The CPU/RAM requirements will depend on these factors: